March 29th, 2017

 Residents of Albuquerque NM are now allowed to have chickens as pets in their backyard.
 If you're a New Mexican who loves chickens, you can have up to 15 chickens (including 1 rooster) in Albuquerque.
 The restrictions are very low, as the chickens can freely roam the backyard to make their sounds, play, scratch and,.. whatever.

 Whether residing in urban or suburban areas, the idea of owning a chicken as a pet in a residential backyard is becoming more popular.
 As a result, Los Lunas residents have jumped on the idea of adopting these avian creatures as part of their backyard family of pets as a way to entertain their children and guests.
 Dogs and cats usually have no problem with chickens, and visa-versa, so there's no animal training involved, just a short warm-up period of "getting to know each other."

 They've been part of farmyards for about 5,000 years, so chickens have had lots of time evolving into what they are today - a bird that fits very well within the needs and production of the farming industry.
 And as far as a bird that doesn't fly very far, it seems to be content just scratch-walking around all day, even thriving within controlled perimeters and in close proximity with humans and other animals, they are perfectly fine there too, but with the exception of occasional squabbles that break out among themeselves.
-Since first being domesticated in Asia from a wild bird known as Red Junglefowl, they are in demand as a backyard farm bird because they have adapted very well to captivity, and are valued as easy keepers and quite useful.
+Since first being domesticated in Asia from a wild bird known as Red Junglefowl, they are in demand as a backyard farm bird because they have adapted very well to captivity, and are valued as easy keepers.

 It's not just New Mexico, but a whopping portion of the U.S. population that has decided to take on the responsibility of owning chickens as pets.
-And you don't have to be the owner of a sprawling farm either, your backyard will do very nicely thank you.
+And you don't have to be the owner of a sprawling farm either, your backyard will do very nicely.
 It almost seems to be a trendy thing to do, letting those avian feathered playmates hop, skip, jump, peck, flap, scratch, squawk, and yes,. run around and chase each other!